MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-suite-features.md

 ## <a name="office-365-video"></a>Office 365 Video

-Office 365 Video ist ein sicheres, unternehmensweites Ziel, auf das Sie Videos hochladen können.
-Diese können dann freigegeben werden und werden geräteübergreifend erkannt.
-Grundlage sind die Microsoft Azure Media Services.
-Office 365 Video hält Benutzer motiviert und informiert.
-Sie können Ideen einem breiten Publikum präsentieren.
-Zudem trägt das Tool dazu bei, eine organisationsweit einheitliche Strategie zu entwickeln.
-Weitere Informationen finden Sie im englischsprachigen Blogbeitrag [Introducing Office 365 Video](https://www.microsoft.com/en-us/microsoft-365/blog/2014/11/18/introducing-office-365-video/).
+Office 365 Video is a secure, company-wide destination where you can upload, share and discover videos across your devices—powered by Microsoft Azure Media Services.
+Office 365 Video can help keep viewers engaged and informed, to communicate ideas broadly, and for organizations to be in unison.
+To learn more, see [Introducing Office 365 Video](https://www.microsoft.com/en-us/microsoft-365/blog/2014/11/18/introducing-office-365-video/).

 ## <a name="onenote-class-notebook"></a>OneNote-Kursnotizbuch

-Das Kursnotizbuch ist Teil von OneNote und für Office 365 Education und Office 365 E5 Education verfügbar.
-Jedes Notizbuch umfasst einen Inhaltsbibliothek für Lehrer zum Freigeben von Kursinhalten, einen Zusammenarbeitsbereich, in dem Lehrer und Kursteilnehmer zusammenarbeiten können, sowie ein privates Notizbuch für jeden Kursteilnehmer.
-Nachdem ein Kursnotizbuch erstellt wurde, können Lehrer und Kursteilnehmer die OneNote-App verwenden, um von einem beliebigen Gerät aus darauf zuzugreifen.
+Class Notebook is part of OneNote and is available for Office 365 Education and Office 365 E5 Education.
+Each notebook includes a Content Library for teachers to share course content, a Collaboration Space where teachers and students can work together, and a private notebook for each student.
+After a Class Notebook is created, teachers and students can use the OneNote app to access it from any device.

 ## <a name="microsoft-kaizala"></a>Microsoft Kaizala